gajus/gitdown/README.md

 The problem with this approach is that it makes the order of the content important.

-Gitdown will nest the headings using parent heading names to ensure uniqueness, e.g.
+GitDown will nest the headings using parent heading names to ensure uniqueness, e.g.

 ```markdown
 # Foo